 Ask to be put in touch with other areas or disciplines in your organisation or other organisations you work with, as you will need a diverse skillset from different professions to form an effective team.
 You will need a multi-professional team, so chances are you will need to make contact with other companies to create a well-balanced dynamic team that could include architects, designers, engineers, surveyors, contractors, project managers, landscape architects, property agents and construction lawyers.

 If you are finding it difficult to complete your team, get in contact with us firstname.lastname@example.org and we’ll do our best to help and put you in touch with other applicants seeking to complete a team.

 You can always enter as an individual, or partial team, and we will help to assemble a complete team.

-On notification of your successful registration for TeamBuild 2019, you will be issued with information about the other members of your team, the competition format, the construction project scenario and pre-preparation of the 1st Task will be issued by 16th October 2020.
+On notification of your successful registration for Teambuild, you will be issued with information about the other members of your team, the competition format, the construction project scenario and pre-preparation for the first task.

 It is recommended that team members make contact with each other as soon as possible.
 Also set up their group communications and contacts and then organise their collective preparation for Task 1.

 Each team needs to submit a profile of their team, including their proposed name, any logo and straplines for their Team by 29th October 2021.
 This will be included in the briefing information issued at the beginning of the Teambuild Competition weekend.
 This will include similar information for all the competing teams, along with the brief personal profiles and photos of individual team members, provided in your original application form.Back to Teambuild competition